 Boston Children's Hospital

-Dr. Jeannie Huang is a senior staff member of the Gastroenterology, Hepatology & Nutrition Division at Rady Children's Hospital-San Diego and a professor of pediatrics at UC San Diego School of Medicine.
+Dr. Jeannie Huang is the medical director of the Inflammatory Bowel Disease Center at Rady Children's Hospital-San Diego and a professor of pediatrics at UC San Diego School of Medicine.
 She is also the director of clinical medical education at Rady Children's and the assistant dean of continuing medical education at UC San Diego.
 She is active in many aspects of medicine, including medical education, clinical medicine and clinical research.

 Dr. Huang received her medical training at The Johns Hopkins School of Medicine before completing her pediatric residency at Children's Hospital Los Angeles and her pediatric gastroenterology fellowship at Children's Hospital Boston and Massachusetts General Hospital for Children.
 She earned a Master of Public Health at the Harvard School of Public Health.
 She joined UC San Diego and Rady Children's in 2002.
 Her clinical practice includes treating all gastrointestinal, hepatic, pancreatic and nutritional disorders affecting children.